About

 Governance

 The Heckrodt Wetland Reserve Board of Directors consists of volunteers who are members of our community with interest in the environment and education.
-A list of 2023 members of the Board of Directors follows.

-2023 Board of Director Members
+2026 Board of Director Members

-Jesse Nelson — Chair
+| Jesse Nelson — Chair

 Partner, Investment Advisor, Copper Harbor Investment Advisors, LLC |